Soccer-World-Greece coach Santos eager to leave team on a high

 In recent years more and more Greeks have moved to bigger clubs in Europe, gaining in confidence and experience.

-With Kostas Mitroglou leading the line, Santos has also found a solution to Greece's long-standing goal-scoring problem, although Mitroglou's move to the relegated Premier League side Fulham has yet to click.
+With Kostas Mitroglou leading the line, Santos has also found a solution to Greece's long-standing goal-scoring problem, although Mitroglou's move to the Premier League with Fulham has yet to click.

 Previously always chain-smoking on the bench, these days Santos is a calmer man.
 Despite not speaking Greek in public after all those years in the country, his no-nonsense, result-oriented approach has made him a crowd favourite.

 A good performance in Brazil will see his popularity soar as he plans a return to the daily grind of club football.
-(Reporting by Karolos Grohmann; Editing by John O'Brien)
+(Editing by Josh Reich and Mike Collett)